stadium-software/repeater-datagrid/README.md

 ```

 ## Page
 To function correctly, the page must contain a number of controls.
 Some of these provide for DataGrid-specific functions, like paging, while others serve to simply display the data from your dataset.
 Each control set is defined in detail below.

-Add controls that match your columns to the page.

-To run the sample, add controls that match the FilterData dataset in the example as described [above](#filterdatadataset-type).
-The set of controls needed for the LoadTest page in the example application will look like this:
+The final result will look something like this:

 ![](images/PageControls.png)